Skip to main content

 Older posts (published more than 7 days ago)

-When Archive ingests a post that was published more than 7 days ago, all scheduled checkpoints are already in the past.
-Archive will perform one engagement update when the post is added to a shop, then stop.
+When Archive ingests a post that was published more than 7 days ago, it performs one engagement update when the post is added to a workspace, then stops.
 No future automatic updates are scheduled.

-The engagement metrics will reflect that single snapshot — and will not update again unless the post hits the acceleration threshold (50+ new likes or 200+ new views between snapshots) or you trigger a manual refresh.
+The metrics will reflect that single snapshot — and won't update again unless the post re-accelerates with a significant jump in engagement, or you trigger a manual refresh.

 For posts in this situation, treat the metrics as a snapshot, not live data.

-Example: A post published on Feb 13 was captured by Archive on Feb 15.
-It wasn't assigned to a workspace until a few weeks later — by then it was already older than 7 days.
-Archive performed one update when it was added to the workspace, then stopped.
+Example: A post published on Feb 13 was captured by Archive on Feb 15, but wasn't assigned to a workspace until weeks later — by then it was already older than 7 days.
+Archive performed one update when it was added, then stopped.
 Archive showed ~1M views (frozen at the Feb 15 snapshot) while the platform showed 4M+ views.
 This is expected behavior, not an error.

 Why Does Archive Show Different Numbers Than the Platform?